If

 memories.
 And God faithfully brought us through it all.

 By 1999, we were exhausted.
-We knew we had to stop, and that wed need a
+We knew we had to stop, and that we needed a

 "normal" home.
-For over six months, we prayed that God would show us where that
+For over six months, we prayed God would show us where that

-towed heavy trailers over many Western mountain passes for 215,000 miles, finally said
+towed heavy trailers over Western mountain passes for 215,000 miles, finally said "no

-"no more" on Wyomings historic South Pass.
+more" on Wyomings historic South Pass.
 We settled nearby.
-It was the
+It was the best place

-best place wed found yet for Yvonnes arthritis.
-And there, step by step, with
+wed found yet for Yvonnes arthritis.
+And there, step by step, with Gods

 Did we learn how important "loving and helping your